viquta/MrGrammar/docs/02-data-model.md

 ### Analytics Scope Notes

 - Summaries are currently grouped by persistent `error_category`, not by the derived `display_group` used in the frontend.
-- Manual reveal versus final failed third try is not persisted as a dedicated analytics column; both can be reconstructed from workflow responses or extended later if teacher reporting requires it.
+- Manual reveal versus final failed third try is persisted indirectly through `DetectedError.resolution_method`, and the analytics layer reconstructs counts from that field plus related attempts.

 ---